-Launched in 2006 as Strong Women, Strong Girls' first expansion site, SWSG Pittsburgh creates cycles of mutual empowerment for women and girls throughout Allegheny County and provides programs in four different school systems.
+Launched in 2006 as Strong Women, Strong Girls' first expansion site, SWSG Pittsburgh creates cycles of mutual empowerment for women and girls throughout Allegheny County and provides programs in six different school systems.

 Meet the demand for women’s leadership opportunities.